Zeloksa/Wikipedia-Offline-ADV/README.md

 ---

 ## ☕ Support the Project
-Building custom NLP parsers and indexing engines for microcontrollers takes hundreds of hours of trial and error.
+Building custom NLP parsers, graphics engines, and offline databases for microcontrollers takes hundreds of hours of trial and error.
 If this tool has blown your mind or helped you, consider supporting further development!
 * **[Support Zeloksa on Boosty](https://boosty.to/zeloksa)**

 ---